Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Background and Notation

-The fixed point of $\Psi$ is a local coordinate chart for an invariant manifold of the origin.
-Showing this is the stable manifold requires a small additional argument.
-Let $ \mathbb{E}_s, \mathbb{E}_u \subseteq X$ denote the stable and unstable eigenspaces of the operator $ \Lambda + L$.
-If either $\dim(X_s)= \dim( \mathbb{E}_s) <\infty$ or $\dim(X_u)= \dim( \mathbb{E}_u) <\infty$, then $\alpha = \Psi[\alpha]$ is a local chart for the stable manifold of the origin.
-In this case, it suffices to correctly count with multiplicity the finite number of stable/unstable eigenvalues of $\Lambda+ L$.
-We consider this case in Sections \ref{sec:SH_Linear} and \ref{sec:SH_Nonlinear}.
-On the other hand, if both $ \dim( \mathbb{E}_s) = \infty$ and $ \dim( \mathbb{E}_u) = \infty$, then we may obtain the desired result by showing that the family of operators $ \Lambda + s L$ does not have any eigenvalues crossing the imaginary axis for $ s \in [0,1]$.
-This is the approach taken in~\cite{BGLV} and is of interest to studying strongly indefinite problems such as those typically appearing in elliptic problems, see e.g.~\cite{cheng2020stable}.
+If, on the other hand, both $ \dim( \mathbb{E}_s) = \infty$ and $ \dim( \mathbb{E}_u) = \infty$, then the desired result is obtained by showing that the family of operators $ \Lambda + s L$ does not have any eigenvalues crossing the imaginary axis for $s \in [0,1]$.
+This is the approach taken in~\cite{BGLV} and it could be extended to studying strongly indefinite problems as typically appear in elliptic problems, see e.g.~\cite{cheng2020stable}. \end{remark}

-In Section \ref{sec:LyapunovPerron} we show that for an appropriate choice of constants, $ \Psi$ is an endomorphism on a ball $ \cB_{\rho,P}^{0,1}$, as well as an endomorphism on a ball $ \cB_{\rho,P,\PP}^{1,1}$.
-In Section \ref{sec:Contraction} we show that $\Psi$ is a contraction map in a $C^0$-like norm (see Definition \ref{def:SemiNorm}).
+In Section \ref{sec:LyapunovPerron} we show that, for an appropriate choice of constants, $ \Psi$ is simultaneously an endomorphism on the balls $ \cB_{\rho,P}^{0,1}$ and $ \cB_{\rho,P,\PP}^{1,1}$.
+In Section \ref{sec:Contraction} we show that $\Psi$ is a contraction in a $C^0$-like norm (see Definition \ref{def:SemiNorm}) and use the Banach Fixed Point Theorem to establish the existence of a unique fixed point.